 The rate of spin-nonflip $\pi\pi$ hadronic transition is determined by~\cite{Kuang:1981se} \begin{widetext} with

-\end{widetext} where the radial wave functions $R_{I}(r)$, $R_{F}(r)$, and $R_{KL}(r)$ are correspond to the initial, the final, and the intermediate vibrational states, respectively.
+\end{widetext} where the radial wave functions $R_{I}(r)$, $R_{F}(r)$, and $R_{KL}(r)$ {correspond to} the initial, final, and intermediate vibrational states, respectively.
 The variable $M_{I}$ denotes the mass of the initial meson, while $M_{KL}$ represents the mass of the intermediate vibrational state.
-The quantities $G$ and $H$ denote to the phase-space integrals with $K$ given by
+The quantities $G$ and $H$ {denote the} phase-space integrals with $K$ given by